codefresh-io/docs.codefresh.io/_docs/integrations/git-providers.md

 ### Codefresh Github App

-> Note: The Codefresh App only has READ permissions to code, commit statuses, issues, metadata, and pull requests.
-Also, READ and WRITE to repository hooks.
+> Note: The Codefresh App only has READ permissions to issues, metadata, and pull requests.
+Also, READ and WRITE permissions to code, commit statuses, and repository hooks.
 If You need additional permission for your integration, use the Manual Creation steps.

 **Step 1** - Visit [https://g.codefresh.io/account-admin/account-conf/integration/git](https://g.codefresh.io/account-admin/account-conf/integration/git) in Codefresh, add a new Git provider, and choose *Codefresh Github App* from the drop-down menu